DaliGabriel/UrlSave/README.md

-# Simple crud app using php, mysql and tailwind for styles.
+# Login App with crud for save your favorites url!!